kailash-manasarovar/statement/docs/timeline/2026/april.md

 ## Ending the tiny mad idea

+- I continue to think of nothing else but saving the world.

 ![Tiny mad idea](../../content/images/tiny-mad-idea.jpg)

+- Seems I've been thinking about it for decades too, perhaps lifetimes.
+- I won't stop thinking about it either, no matter how hard they try.
+- I'll just keep on coming back until we're done.

 ## Service at Lourdes

-- Someone is reporting my behavior in the baths back to criminal gangs who then send me notifications on X repeating things I have said or done that day.
+- Someone is reporting my behavior in the baths back to criminal gangs who then send me notifications on X repeating things I have said verbatim, or describing things I have done that day.
-- Due to this, I decide to tell my boss, Marie Therese, my recent history because it's clear to me someone could misrepresent me in a negative way and I want people to know the truth.
+- Due to this, I decide to tell my boss, Marie Therese, my recent history because it's clear to me someone will misrepresent me in a negative way and I want people to know the truth.
-- She also saw that I was sick on [the last day of my service the previous July](../2025/july.md#lourdes) when I had to cancel my attendance because my eyes were stinging and I had the toxic headache from hell.
+- She also saw that I had become sick on [the last day of my service the previous July](../2025/july.md#lourdes) when I had to cancel my attendance at the baths because my eyes were stinging and I had the toxic headache from hell.
 - I arrange a meeting with her.

 !!! tip "What I say to Marie Therese"